 Black Truffle Salted Dark Chocolate Drizzled Nuts are sprinkled with truffle salt…yummm!

-Chocolate Monkey Bites are super kid-friendly and crazy healthy.
+Chocolate No-Bake Energy Bites are super kid-friendly and crazy healthy.

 Then there’s this Orange Olive Oil Cake with Dark Chocolate Ganache that never lasts long in my house.